wtc4863/checkers-app/docs/DesignDoc.md

  Term | Definition
 ------|------------
-Player | A signed-in user
-Game | A single game played between two players
-Board | The model-tier representation of the game board BoardView | The UI-tier representation of the game board Space | The model-tier representation of a space on the game board SpaceView | The UI-tier representation of a space on the game board Piece | The model-tier representation of a piece on a space on the game board PieceView | The UI-tier representation of a piece on a space on the game board
+UI Tier | Part of the application that interacts with the user Model Tier | Part of the program that represents the state of the application Application Tier | Part of the application that manages user interactions with the application